mgolucino/Unity3D-MeleeComboTutorial/README.md

     * hp_upper_right_A
     * bk_rh_right_A

+To easily find these files, use the search bar on the **Project** window and copy/paste these names.
 You may delete the other animations or place them in a different folder so that you have an easier time locating the animations needed for this tutorial.
 At this point you can proceed to the tutorial.

 # Animation Events
 ![Animation Event Times](https://user-images.githubusercontent.com/46628480/102599911-c44bfc00-40e3-11eb-82fc-6f06e006fae7.png)